ryandejaegher/hugo-starter/content/articles/menu-animation-with-squarespace-7.1.md

 animateHeader(headerItems, fadeIn, 2000, 300)
 ```

 There's a lot happening here, but the only part you have need to worry about is the last line which is where you finally run the animateHeader function.

 ## Tips For Animation

 It's easy to get carried away with animations.
 Animations are most effective when they're subtle and don't interfere with the user experience.

 What would be an example of interfering with the user experience?
 In this case if the animation is really long (i.e. 10 seconds),the visitor would have to wait 10 seconds before the last link in the menu is visible.

 Here's an example of an animation that's too long.
 Notice how long it takes for the last item in the navigation to appear.

 {{< embed/video src="/uploads/animation-slow.mp4" >}}

 ### Keep The delay Between Animations Short

 Keeping the delay between animations short will give your animation a fluid appearance.

 How short?
-A good rule of thumb is between 100-300ms.
+A good rule of thumb is between **100-300ms**.

 If the delay is too long between animations then it can give the appearance of stuttering or being slow.
-Here's an example with the delay set at 500ms.
+Here's an example with the delay set at **500ms**.

+    animateElements(headerElements,fadeIn,1000,500)

 {{< embed/video src="/uploads/animation-500ms.mp4" >}}

+Compare this to how it looks when we set the delay to 200ms.

+    animateElements(headerElements,fadeIn,1000,200)

+{{< embed/video src="/uploads/animation-200ms.mp4" >}}

 ### Putting It All Together